 This section includes industry data, forecasts and information that we have prepared based, in part, upon industry data, forecasts and information obtained from industry publications and surveys and internal company information.
 Media Dynamics Inc., Nielsen Media Research, Inc., Outdoor Advertising Association of America (OAAA), Zenith Optimedia and other industry reports and articles were the primary sources for third-party industry data, forecasts and information.
 These third-party industry publications and surveys and forecasts generally state that they believe the information contained therein was obtained from sources they believe to be reliable, but that they can give no assurance as to the accuracy or completeness of included information.
 We have not independently verified any of the data from third-party sources nor have we ascertained the underlying economic assumptions relied upon therein.
-Similarly, while we believe the industry forecasts and market research are reliable, we have not independently verified such are reliable, we have not independently verified such are reliable.
+Similarly, while we believe the industry forecasts and market research are reliable, we have not independently verified such forecasts and research.